Chain Link Installation Traditional

-First clear away all obstructions and ensure a reasonable level before pegging out the line of the chain link fence with string.
+1. First clear away all obstructions before pegging out the line of the chain link fence with string.

-Mark the position of the end straining posts and dig the holes for their foundations.
+2. Mark the position of the end straining posts / corner straining posts / two-way intermediate straining post, and dig the holes for their foundations.
 In normal soil allow for the following foundations:

 Chain Link Fencing less than 1.2 metres high - 2 line wires.

-Chain Link Fencing between l.2 metres and 2.25 metres – 3 line wires.
+Chain Link Fencing between 1.2 metres and 2.25 metres – 3 line wires.

 STRAINING POSTS FOR CHAIN LINK FENCING